 - To take any necessary measures to prohibit and prevent the development, production, stockpiling, acquisition, or retention of any of the agents, toxins, weapons, equipment, and means of delivery specified in Article I under its jurisdiction or control (Article IV).

-In addition, the BWC provides for a number of other commitments among its Parties in such areas as assistance to and cooperation with other Parties in the use of biological agents and toxins for peaceful purposes, consultation and cooperation in solving problems with the Convention (Article V); 3) complaints in the case of a possible breach of the Convention’s obligations (Article VI); and 4) assistance to other Parties “exposed to danger as a result of violation of the Convention.”
+In addition, the BWC provides for a number of other commitments among its Parties in such areas as: 1) assistance to and cooperation with other Parties in the use of biological agents and toxins for peaceful purposes (Article X); 2) consultation and cooperation in solving problems with the Convention (Article V); 3) complaints in the case of a possible breach of the Convention’s obligations (Article VI); and 4) assistance to other Parties “exposed to danger as a result of violation of the Convention” (Article VII).

-BWC Review Conferences (RevCons) take place every five years, and are held to review the operation of the Convention, including clarifying States Parties’ understandings about its provisions, strengthening its implementation, and charting next steps. .
-Annual Meetings of States Parties and Meetings of Experts are held between RevCons to consider BWC issues before dealing with them more formally at RevCons.
+BWC Review Conferences (RevCons) take place every five years and are held to review the operation of the Convention, including clarifying States Parties’ understandings about its provisions, strengthening its implementation, and charting next steps.
+Annual Meetings of States Parties and Meetings of Experts are held between RevCons to promote common understanding and effective action on key BWC issues.
 The principal issue areas, each of which is the subject of a Meeting of Experts, are international assistance and cooperation; science and technology; national implementation; preparedness for and response to disease outbreaks; and institutional strengthening of the Convention.

 The United Nations Office at Geneva (UNOG) is the representative office of the Secretary-General at Geneva and is a focal point for multilateral diplomacy.
 It includes the BWC Implementation Support Unit, which provides a range of services to States Parties, including support for national implementation, Confidence-Building Measures, seeking universality, international cooperation and assistance, implementing the decisions of Review Conferences, and administrative matters.
 BWC documents and other information about the Convention can be accessed from this UNOG webpage: https://www.unog.ch/80256EE600585943/(httpPages)/04FBBDD6315AC720C1257180004B1B2F?OpenDocument.